juxor/afaq/markdown/secI4.md

 inspection it is flawed.
 This is because anarchism is based not only on **_"exit"_** but also **_"voice"_**.
 Unlike capitalism, libertarian communism is based on association and communication.
 Each syndicate and commune is in free agreement and confederation with all the others.
-Thus, is a specific syndicate was producing bad goods or not pulling its weight, then those in contact with them would soon realise this.
+Thus, if a specific syndicate was producing bad goods or not pulling its weight, then those in contact with them would soon realise this.
 First, those unhappy with a syndicate's work would appeal to them directly to get their act together.
 If